 The emphasis now must be on heroin detox and rehab within the area and rebuilding relationships after addiction, as we know about the problem and now we need to solve it.
 A rehab center located in the right place at the right time can save an addict’s life.
 These can support an addict and it’s what we need to reduce this rising epidemic in the Charlotte region.
 Currently, the access that an addict has to a rehab center in the area is not enough to be able to help a large proportion of the drug using population.

 There’s a huge disparity between the Charlotte that some occupy and the underbelly of drugs that exists in the area.
 This has a knock on effect to the community that we rely on to hold the area together.
 There are action groups in the area that aim to tackle how far this can effect groups in the area, including children, schools and vulnerable individuals.

 Heroin is one of the most dangerous drugs that can be used, not just for its potential for overdose.
 Using this drug intravenously also opens the door for a number of other risks that come along with using contaminated needles.
 Clean needle points and regular checks from healthcare workers are part of the steps that are being taken to tackle these dangers.

 There is no safe way to take an illegal drug like this, as healthcare workers will attest to.
 The tolerance of an addict and the varying strengths of drugs makes overdose a likely prospect for many.
 The balance between not taking enough and taking too much is a hard balance for an addict, especially when the quality of these drugs is so apt to change.
-Add in the fact that many addicts mix batches and different types of drugs to realise just how dangerous this all is.
+Add in the fact that many addicts mix batches and different types of drugs to realize just how dangerous this all is.

 Charlotte will see big changes in the coming years and tackle drug addiction should be one of them.
 It’s not enough to go with a zero-tolerance approach, addicts must be understood and supported.